taihelsel/soundclout/README.md

 - Error handling on songdata req to soundcloud
 - Error handling on songdata db query
 - Error messages being sent to front-end
+- Implement redux
+- Create a react-native version that requests data from this version
+- Automatically check for new data when timer expires

 # Tech Used
 - npm
 - HTML